 Top-Rated Traffic Attorney in Maryland for Speed-Related Driving Offenses

 The charge of reckless driving can often be added to speeding charges, although speeding alone is usually not enough to satisfy the legal elements of reckless driving.
 That’s why it is important for Maryland traffic attorneys to have a strong line of cross-examination prepared for the police officer who issued the traffic ticket or citation because their testimony is often the only evidence against you in a reckless driving case.

 If you receive a traffic ticket for reckless driving or any other driving offense, don’t forget that you have the right to be defended by a traffic attorney who can represent you in traffic court!
 Reckless driving is a criminal misdemeanor offense, and if convicted, you may face serious penalties along with a permanent criminal record.

 When you receive the ticket, you have 30 days to request a hearing or pay the traffic or speeding tickets before the Maryland Vehicle Administration has your driver’s license suspended for failing to comply with the citation by either paying it or requesting a trial.

 At this hearing, you or your experienced traffic lawyer and the citing police officer will argue before a judge.
 Usually, it is better to request a trial than to pay the ticket because your Maryland traffic lawyer can try to fight the citation or argue for reduced points.

-If your loved one or you are dealing with traffic violation charges, make sure you contact a competent criminal defense attorney such as Morgan E. Leigh.
+If your loved one or you are dealing with traffic violation charges, make sure you contact a competent criminal defense attorney such as Paolo Gnocchi.
 She has extensive experience in several practice areas to handle your traffic case and offer a piece of legal advice about what you should do after an arrest.

 How Much Does Traffic Lawyer Cost?